-Step 01 Input your task names, start date and duration (days to complete) in an Excel sheet
+Step 01 Make a tabulation with task names, start date and duration of the task in an MS Excel sheet.

-Step 03 Right click on the blank chart and click on Select Data
+Step 03 Right click on the blank chart area and in the menu that pops up, click on Select Data.

-Step 05 In the Edit Series dialog box appears, click on Series Name and click on Start Date column header
+Step 05 The Edit Series dialog box will show up.
+Click on Series Name and select the first cell of the Start Date column as shown.

-Step 06 For the Series Values, remove the default value and select the data under Start Date column and then click on OK.
+Step 06 In the dialog box, remove the default value for Series Values and select the data under the Start Date column.
+Click on OK.

-Step 07 You should be back on the Select Data Source dialog.
+Step 07 You will be back on the Select Data Source dialog box.
 Click on OK.

-Step 08 The chart is now populated.
-You can move the chart so that it does not block your table.
+Step 08 The chart area will be filled with bars now.
+Move the chart so that it does not block the data in the sheet.

-Step 09 Right click on an empty portion on the chart, and click on Select Data
+Step 09 Right click on an empty space within the chart, and click on Select Data in the context menu.

-Step 10 In the Select Data Source dialog, click on Add under Legend Entries (Series)
+Step 10 In the Select Data Source dialog box, under Legend Entries (Series), click on Add.

-Step 11 In the Edit Series dialog, click on Series name and then select the Days to Complete cell (column header)
+Step 11 The Edit Series dialog box appears.
+Click on Series name and then select the Days to Complete cell as shown.

-Step 13 Under the Horizontal Axis Label, click on Edit.
-Axis Labels dialog is now open.
+Step 13 You will be back on the Select Data Source dialog box.
+Under the Horizontal Axis Label, click on Edit.

-Step 14 Click on Axis label range, and select the cells with the Task names, then click OK.
+Step 14 In the Axis Labels dialog, click on Axis label range, and select the cells with the names of the tasks.
+Click on OK.

-Step 15 We are now back on the Select Data Source dialog.
-Now that we have selected all the data on our sheet click OK.
+Step 15 Back again on the Select Data Source dialog, click on Ok.
+We have now selected all the data required to make our Gantt chart.

-Step 16 We need to reverse the order of the tasks to make it look like a Gantt Chart.
-Click on the task names on the chart, right click and select Format Axis.
+Step 16 To reverse the order of the tasks so that it looks like a Gantt chart, click on the task names on the chart, right click and in the context menu that appears, select Format Axis.

-Step 17 In the Format Axis pane, click on the Categories in reverse order check box.
-Close the format axis pane.
+Step 17 The Format Axis pane will open.
+Click on Categories in reverse order check box.
+And close the format axis pane.

-Step 19 In the Format Data Series pane, select the paint bucket icon for fill options.
+Step 19 The Format Data Series pane will open.
+Here, select the paint bucket icon.

 Step 01 Signup for a free account, and login to Zoho Projects